 Our second, Chevy, is a Rescue, and he adopted us when he was about 15 months old.

-new owner.
 And make sure you have a fantastic relationship with your dog

 - Just like I do.

 If you're a new owner, contemplating getting a puppy, or maybe even rescuing, then this is a great place to learn about the REAL Rottie.
 And what you can expect for the next (hopefully) 12 to 15 years.